 Centres must provide each Learner with suitable learning materials that cover the lesson plans and learning outcomes/assessment criteria for this qualification.
 These must be approved by Qualsafe Awards prior to use.
-Note: Charges may apply.

 Ongoing support

 Qualsafe Awards Centres should provide appropriate levels of support to Learners throughout the qualification.
 The purpose of the support is to: